glintshades/stitchpetals/replit.md

 - **Deep Purple Color Scheme Implementation**: Successfully transformed entire website color scheme from wine/pink to deep purple (#3e0d57), light pink (#fdeff2), and soft pink (#ea9999) across all components, CSS variables, and Tailwind configuration
 - **Hero Slider Component Creation**: Developed comprehensive HeroSlider component with auto-rotation, navigation controls, dark purple overlays, and smooth transitions for enhanced visual appeal
 - **Universal Hero Slider Implementation**: Added dark purple overlay hero sliders to first section of all main pages (home, shop, about, contact, offers) with unique content and auto-play functionality
+- **Banner Conversion Architecture**: Created HeroBanner component and converted About, Shop, Contact, and Offers pages from sliders to static banners while maintaining Home page slider functionality for improved navigation simplicity and performance
+- **Complete Image Uniqueness**: Ensured all slider and banner images are completely different across all pages with no repetition, providing unique visual experiences for each section of the website

 ## System Architecture